Joe Rokocoko: Playing career

 Rokocoko played for the Blues in the 2003 Super 12 season.
 He made his first appearance for the All Blacks on 14 June 2003 against England.
-He had a high strike rate for the All Blacks, scoring 25 tries in his first 20 tests, and breaking the All Blacks single-season record for test tries previously shared by Jonah Lomu and Christian Cullen—his 17 test tries scored in 2003 equals the world record held by Daisuke Ohata of Japan.
+He had a high strike rate for the All Blacks, scoring 25 tries in his first 20 tests, and breaking the All Blacks single-season record for test tries previously shared by Jonah Lomu and Christian Cullen—his 17 test tries scored in 2003 is the highest for any player in one season.
 The International Rugby Players' Association named him new player of the year in 2003.
 His incredible speed has been seen many times throughout his career.
 On 19 June 2004, in the All Blacks' second 2004 test with England, Rokocoko shredded the England defence for three tries in a 36–12 All Blacks victory over the reigning Rugby World Cup champions.

 Rokocoko returned to the All Blacks line-up for the 2005 Tri Nations Series, punctuating his comeback with a two-try effort in the All Blacks' pivotal home fixture against South Africa.
 By the end of the 2006 season he had scored 35 tries in 39 test matches – and in total scored 46 tries with the All Blacks in 68 tests, including 4 hat-tricks: against France (2003), Australia (2003), England (2004) and Romania (2007).
 He scored his first try since the 2007 Rugby World Cup against Italy in June 2009.

 In 2011, after 68 games for New Zealand and 96 for the Blues, he signed with Aviron Bayonnais of the Top 14.
 He played for Aviron Bayonnais for a total of four seasons, where he made a positional switch from wing to centre during his time there.
 In July 2015, it was announced that Rokocoko had signed a contract with Racing Metro 92, and will link up with a host of other New Zealanders plying their trade at this club in Paris.
 He debuted for them on Friday 21 August 2015, where Racing Metro recorded an emphatic victory over Toulon at Stade Mayol in Toulon.
 In the final of the 2015–16 Top 14 season Rokocoko scored a try as Racing defeated Toulon.